DFE-Digital/get-help-with-tech/README.md

 There are some make tasks that can help:

-`make (env) remote-docker-tags` - list all available tags for the given environment's Docker image, on Docker Hub `make (env) rollback-to TAG=...` - re-deploy the Docker image tagged with the given TAG
+`make prod remote-docker-tags` - list all available tags for production Docker image, on Docker Hub (you can replace `prod` with another environment)
+`make prod rollback-to TAG=...` - re-deploy the Docker image tagged with the given TAG

 #### How does this work?